-Ralph also serves as outside General Counsel for a start-up mortgage lender, as well as for a software development company, a “software as a service” company for the legal industry, an online crowdsourcing solution company, a cryptography software company, and a high-tech products retailer.
+Ralph also serves as outside General Counsel for a software development company, a “software as a service” company for the legal industry, a “food tech” solution company, a blockchain software company, and a high-tech products retailer.
 He previously served for several years as outside General Counsel for a leading “software as a service” company for the medical industry.
 He has extensive experience in business licensing and registration, entity formation, licensing agreements, sales and service agreements, service level agreements, nondisclosure and confidentiality agreements, employment agreements, privacy and terms of service documentation, policies and procedures documentation, and similar matters.
-He also has substantial experience in enforcing trade secrets, copyrights, trademarks, trade dress, and other intellectual property rights through litigation.
+He also has substantial experience in defending and enforcing trade secrets, copyrights, trademarks, trade dress, and other intellectual property rights.

 Ralph has successfully maintained a national practice for many years.
 Over the years, he served as national outside litigation counsel for a special servicer, and as national outside litigation counsel for one of the Top-25 largest former nonprime mortgage lenders, and as regional counsel for several others.
-He currently serves as national outside complex litigation counsel, or national outside regulatory compliance counsel, for several lenders, servicers, and mortgage debt buyers, and as regional litigation counsel for several other large lenders, servicers and mortgage debt buyers in various areas of the country.
+He currently serves as national or regional outside complex litigation counsel, and national or regional outside regulatory compliance counsel, for several large lenders, servicers and mortgage debt buyers.

 His litigation successes include not only victories at the trial court level, but also on appeal, and in various jurisdictions.
 He has successfully defended numerous putative class actions asserting violations of a wide range of federal and state consumer protection statutes.
 He is frequently consulted to assist other law firms in developing or improving litigation strategies in cases filed around the country.